Could a familiar parable of Jesus actually be teaching the opposite of what most pastors teach us about our Good Works and Eternal Life?

 Jesus says: “Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.”
 (Matthew 7:24-27/ESV)

-The parable cannot simply mean “right belief” or the mere assent to man-made doctrines.
+The parable cannot simply mean “right belief” or the mere assent to man-made doctrines or creeds.
 Jesus elsewhere condemns "vain words/empty phrases" (Matt.
-5:7) and in a verse just previous to this story, we are told by Jesus that not all those who simply shout, "Lord, Lord" but do not follow his commands will enter into the Kingdom.
+5:7) and in a verse just previous to this story, we are told by Jesus that not all those who simply shout, "Lord, Lord" but do not follow his commands, will enter into the Kingdom.
 But only “the one who does the will of my Father who is in heaven."
 (Matt.
 7:21)

 And just so that he was clear – and that by “the Kingdom” we would understand that he was referring also to Eternal Life – Jesus elsewhere answered the question, “what must I do to obtain eternal life,” with clarity: Obey God’s commandments.
 (Mark 10:17-19; Matt.
 19:16-17; Luke 18:19-21)

 And in truth, Jesus taught that our Eternal Life begins HERE, with the earthly establishment of God’s Kingdom.
 (Matt.
-6:10) Our final destination with God, however, is judged by God alone, and it is according to our Works alone, though we do not judge or own fitness for Heaven.
+6:10) Our final destination with God, however, is judged by God alone, and it is according to our Works alone, though we do not get to judge our own fitness for Heaven.
 (Psalm 62:12; James 4:12; Matt.
 7:1; 16:27)

 We, today, cannot avoid or explain away this or any other message our Master tells us, even if it makes us uncomfortable or challenges us to do Good Works and serve others, just as Jesus did.

 If we claim we love Jesus, but choose NOT to hear AND DO what he says, we've built our lives on shifting sands, not the Rock of his words.
-(1 John 2:4) We honor Jesus with our hearts and minds and actions, therefore, when we seek to do what he modeled for us to do with his life and teachings.
+(1 John 2:4) We don’t honor him at all if we don’t seek to do as he modeled for us with his life and teachings.